altocodenl/tagaway/readme.md

    - Unless there's an error, the route will return a 302 code with the `location` header set to `/`.

 - `POST /auth/delete`.
-   - Temporarily disabled (route always returns 501).
    - User must be logged in, otherwise a 403 is returned.
-   - The body is ignored.
-   - If successful, a 302 is returned redirecting to `/`.
+   - Can be used to delete own account or to delete another user account (if admin).
+   - Temporarily disabled in non-local environments if used to delete own account (route always returns 501).
+   - If the body contains a key `user` with the id of an user, said user's account will be deleted if the user performing the request is an admin.
+To delete own account, send an empty object.

 - `POST /auth/changePassword`.
    - Body must be `{old: STRING, new: STRING}`.